BACK TO INDEX

 Conference articles

 1. D. Angeli and E.D.
 Sontag.
 An analysis of a circadian model using the small-gain approach to monotone systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Paradise Island, Bahamas, Dec.
 2004, IEEE Publications, pages 575-578, 2004.
-[PDF] Keyword(s): circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, biochemical networks, oscillations, periodic behavior, monotone systems, delay-differential systems.
+[PDF] Keyword(s): circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, reaction networks, oscillations, periodic behavior, monotone systems, delay-differential systems.

 Abstract: